47z1Lu7h/47z1lu7h.github.io/_pages/categories.md

 <ul>
 <hr>
-{% for category in site.categories | where: "category", Linux %}
+{% for category in site.categories | where: "category", reverse-shells %}
   <li><a name="{{ category | first }}">{{ category | first }}</a>
     <ul>
     {% for post in category.last %}